 Vinyl is less costly and does not prove to be a headache in maintenance.
 It is mostly preferred in the US for these features.
 Those who go for vinyl siding also look at its existence in a variety of colours that don’t bring in contrast in its end result.

 It is currently made in a way in which it can resist weather elements like wind and extreme temperatures without losing its colour.

 Aluminum was initially cheaper before WWII and had replaced wood as the most appropriate alternative.
-Due to the high demand for energy, things turned around, making it too expensive, therefore replaced with the cheaper vinyl as an alternative.
+Due to the high demand for energy, things turned around, making it too expensive, therefore replaced with cheaper vinyl siding as an alternative.

 The two types of siding both need support that involves periodic washing with the hose as well as wiping with a soft towel.
 This removes accumulated stains and mud that might have come on the wall.
 Though no possibility of rotting in both of them, to ensure that moulds are not given a chance for growth.

 Having been painted at the factory, they might not require regular painting but occasionally as a result of fading that takes place.
 When both are exposed to adverse weather conditions like a storm and extreme heat, they tend to lose their original colour, and you are advised to do painting periodically in a span of 12 years.

 When it comes to replacement as a result of damage, then it is economically viable on the side of vinyl compared to aluminum which is much costly in terms of buying and labour charges from a professional.